Cadet College Petaro: Staff infrastructure

 Lieutenant Raja Arsalan Kayani, Pakistan Navy.He is from 2014-A course & from OPS Branch.He is an ex-cadet of the same college.

 The college is staffed by 41 teachers (professors, assistant professors and lecturers) who have at least a master's degree.
 There are other officers like the medical officer, administrative officer, bursar, librarian and office superintendent.
 In addition, there are around 215 board employees and over 400 college employees.

-The Petarian Association (TPA)

-Founded in 1982, the Petarian Association has become the focal point of gathering for all Petarians, particularly those in Pakistan.
-The association is a successor of the Petaro Old Boys Association (POBA) that existed informally for a few years in the late 1960s, and then became defunct.
-The Petarian Association was registered under the Societies Registration Act-XXI of 1860 on 4 February 1982 under registration no. KAR-7210.

-Over these years, the association has hosted numerous functions that provide a social meeting ground for the Petarians and their families.
-The association presently has over 900 life members.

-The Commander Karachi (COMKAR) of the Pakistan Navy (who is the Chairman Board of Governors of Cadet College Petaro) has always been invited to be the Patron-in-Chief of the association.
-The principal of Cadet College Petaro is the patron of the association.